Novactive/NovaeZSiteAccessFactoryBundle/README.md

 [![License](https://img.shields.io/packagist/l/novactive/ezsiteaccessfactorybundle.svg?style=flat-square)](LICENSE)

-Novactive eZ SiteAccess Factory Bundle is an eZPlatform bundle that will allow you to create SiteAccess (website) on the fly on top of an existing eZ Platform instance.
+Novactive eZ SiteAccess Factory Bundle is an eZPlatform bundle that will allow you to create SiteAccess (website) on the fly on top of an existing Ibexa instance.

 !!!!